alia-shahzad/SSL-Report/README.md

 SSL data is also available in other formats on the the [City of Chicago's Data portal](https://data.cityofchicago.org/Public-Safety/Strategic-Subject-List/4aki-r3np).

-Thanks to the journalists from the Sun-Times and the Invisible Institute, as well as the state Attorney General's Office, for pressuring the CPD to make this data publically available.
+Thanks to the journalists from the Sun-Times and the Invisible Institute, the ACLU, as well as the State Attorney General's Office for pressuring the CPD to make this data publically available.